- (D-2-1) Diagnostics and semiotics. Medical methods for exploring interior bodily space and the theoretical assumptions underlying those methods

 - (D-2-1-6) Galen, De locis affectis I-II: Critical Edition with Translation and Comments

-This project aimed at creating a historical-critical edition of the first two books of the work “On The Affected Parts” by Galen of Pergamon.
-Alongside suitable consideration of all manuscripts, the text thus constituted was also developed with comments and a German translation.
+Historical-critical edition of the first two books of the work “On The Affected Parts” by Galen of Pergamon.

 - (D-2-2-1) Mapping the role of Memory in Galen's oeuvre